DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/readme.txt

 to disable set bull or bear EntryRule to (x == 1000)

-initial version, many coming new indicators available soon!!!!!!
+initial version, many new indicators available soon!!!!!!

 If you have errors please contact https://t.me/+JEYl8T1HS-k0NGEx